 Students should carry an additional cloth face covering with them at all times and wash their reusable masks regularly.

-For the safety of our entire community, it's critical that students respect mask and social distancing policies not just while on campus, but off campus as well.
-Even though we are encouraging students to remain on campus, students are permitted to come and go as they would during any other semester.
-Regardless of where they are, we ask all students to commit to protect not only their own health and safety, but that of the entire community.
+Students are permitted to come and go as they would during any other semester.
+No matter where they go, we ask all students to commit to protect not only their own health and safety, but that of the entire community.